The equivalence of local-realistic and no-signalling theories: Local-realistic theories

-Since there will be no ambiguity, we shall omit the superscript and we shall refer to $\pi_{A} $ as \emph{the} noumenal projector onto system~$A$, regardless of the supersystem from which we project.
-For example, the equation above becomes
+When there is no ambiguity, we shall omit the superscript and we shall refer to $\pi_{A} $ as \emph{the} noumenal projector to system~$A$, regardless of the supersystem from which it is projected.
+For example, the previous equation will simply be written as: